-The role of the Sector Advisory Group (SAG) is to:
+The role of the Compliance, Assurance & Scrutiny Board (CAS) is to:

 The reports are broken down into relevant sections and cover summary feedback from the audit processes undertaken by establishments in each year.
 A review of the activities undertaken by the groups is covered and future planned developments arising out of the audit process and student complaints received are presented.

-Drafted by the Sector Advisory Group, the National Administrator and Universities UK, the report is submitted to the Governance Board for approval in September each year.
+Drafted by the Compliance, Assurance & Scrutiny Board, the National Administrator and Universities UK, the report is submitted to the Governance Board for approval in September each year.
 Following this, the report is submitted by Universities UK to the Department for Communities and Local Government.
 Universities UK receives written confirmation from DCLG.

 2 zip files of promotional material including logos, posters and leaflets to promote the code and here.